About Julie Van de Vyver

 I am a Social and Developmental Psychologist interested in uncovering and testing effective strategies for promoting prosocial behaviours and reducing prejudice and discrimination.
-My research employs both experimental and correlational methods and lab-based and field-based studies to further develop our understanding of prosociality and prejudice.
+My research employs experimental, cross-sectional, and longitudinal methods and lab-based and field-based studies to further develop our understanding of prosociality and prejudice.
 My approach is to understand not just the processes at work but also the practical steps for intervention.
 In particular I am interested in employing research to help advance the effectiveness of public and civil sector endeavours.

 I completed my undergraduate (2007-2010), masters (2011-2012), and doctoral (2012-2016) degrees at the University of Kent (supervised by Professor Dominic Abrams).
 I joined the University of Lincoln in 2016 as a Lecturer in Social Psychology.